 - 8.7 The existing property is not protected from demolition by existing policies and its demolition is acceptable subject to a suitably designed replacement building coming forward.
 The proposal seeks to replace it with 8 units.
-The scheme has been specifically designed as two rows of terraces with gable edges facing the highway because this would work well with the topography and be an efficient use of the site.
-The gable end would give a similar appearance to the adjoining dwelling at no.10 and have design characteristics that are similar to those seen on the dwellings within the area.
-Officers are satisfied that the scheme respects the street-scene. - 8.8 The Croydon Local Plan has a presumption in favour of three storey development and the application seeks to provide two three-storey buildings with habitable roofspace providing a high quality built form that respects the land level changes, pattern, layout and siting in accordance with Policy DM10.1. - 8.9 The height, scale and massing of the scheme would be acceptable, given that the site works well with the topography and would sit well with the adjoining properties.
+The scheme has been specifically designed as four semi-detached dwellings because this would work well with the topography and be an efficient use of the site.
+The two-storey dwellings plus habitable roofspace with pitched roofs and gable fronts facing the highway would have design characteristics that are similar to those seen on the dwellings within the area.
+Officers are satisfied that the scheme respects the street-scene. - 8.8 The Croydon Local Plan has a presumption in favour of three storey development and the application seeks to provide two three-storey buildings with habitable roofspace providing a high quality built form that respects the land level changes, pattern, layout and siting in accordance with Policy DM10.1.

+8.9 The height, scale and massing of the scheme would be acceptable, given that the site works well with the topography and would sit well with the adjoining properties.

-Fig 2: Elevational view highlighting the proposal in relation to neighbouring properties.
+Fig 2: Elevational view highlighting the front of the proposal in relation to neighbouring properties.